 The Group has established registered pledge over current and future trade receivables under individual contracts of Telelink Business Services EAD in order to secure the funds utilised under an overdraft facility and additional pledges of current and future receivables of Telelink Business Services EAD under the projects financed by the revolving credit facility.
-The funds utilized by Telelink Business Services EAD under the contract amounted to zero as at 30 June 2022 (as at 31 December 2021: zero BGN).
+The funds utilized by Telelink Business Services EAD under the contract amounted to BGN 5,514 thousand as at 30 June 2023 (as at 31 December 2022: zero BGN).

 Under the conditions of the loan agreement signed between Comutel DOO and Raiffeisen AD Beograd, the respective loan funds are utilized against a pledge of at least equal amounts of the receivables from a key account.
-As at 30 June 2022, the funds utilized amounted to BGN 274 thousand (as at 31 December 2021: BGN 1,725 thousand).
+As at 30 June 2023, the funds utilized amounted to BGN 2,221 thousand (as at 31 December 2022: BGN 1,819 thousand).